Graph Anomaly Detection in Time Series: A Survey: Categorization of G-TSAD Methods

 \subsection{Self-supervised Methods}

-Self-supervised learning (SSL), a subset of unsupervised methods, has provided novel insights into training without annotated labels\b{.
-Similar to other fields, SSL has demonstrated its effectiveness in graph-based learning methodologies} \cite{liu2022graph}.
+\textbf{Overview.} Fig. \ref{fig:self_supervised} and Table. \ref{tab:Selfsupervised_methods} provide a visualization of the overall framework and representative methods in the self-supervised category.
+Self-supervised learning (SSL), a subset of unsupervised methods \cite{yao2022dota}, has provided novel insights into training without annotated labels \cite{zhang2024self}.
+Similar to other fields, SSL has demonstrated its effectiveness in graph-based learning methodologies \cite{liu2022graph}.
 The intuition of SSL is to learn transferable knowledge from massive unlabeled data with well-designed pretext tasks and then generalize the learned knowledge to the downstream tasks \cite{hojjati2022self}.
-In the \b{SSL-based} G-TSAD research, a \b{sub-group of SSL methods}, called contrastive learning (CL), \b{has been used so far}.
-CL aims to learn useful representations of data by contrasting positive and negative pairs, i.e., CL is trained to create an embedding space that pulls positive samples (aka similar samples) close together and pushes negative samples (aka dissimilar samples) far apart.
-To achieve this, a contrastive loss function is defined to encourage the model to maximize the similarity between positive \b{samples} while minimizing the similarity between negative \b{samples}.
-This approach can be formally described as follows:
+In the SSL-based G-TSAD research, a sub-group of SSL methods, called contrastive learning (CL), has been used so far.
+CL aims to learn useful representations of data by contrasting positive and negative pairs, i.e., CL is trained to create an embedding space that pulls positive (similar) samples close together and pushes negative (dissimilar) samples far apart.
+To achieve this, a contrastive loss function is defined to encourage the model to maximize the similarity between positive samples while minimizing the similarity between negative samples.
+This approach can be formally described as:

-where $\mathcal{L}_{\text{con}}$ is the contrastive loss, $\mathbb{G}^{(1)}$ and $\mathbb{G}^{(2)}$ are two different sets of graph samples, $D_{\phi}$ is the discriminator that estimates the similarity between these two sets of graph samples. \b{In unsupervised anomaly detection,\s{where available training data are all from the normal class,} data augmentation would be essential to create negative samples/pairs while every two normal samples can potentially form a positive pair.
-Applying augmentation on graphs is a challenging task compared to other data types; this will be discussed in Section \ref{sec:discussion}.}
+where $\mathcal{L}_{\text{con}}$ is the contrastive loss, $\mathbb{G}^{(1)}$ and $\mathbb{G}^{(2)}$ are two different sets of graph samples, $D_{\phi}$ is the discriminator that estimates the similarity between these two sets of graph samples.
+In unsupervised AD, data augmentation is essential to create negative samples/pairs while every two normal samples can potentially form a positive pair.
+Applying augmentation on graphs is challenging compared to other data types; this will be discussed in Section \ref{sec:discussion}.